Trustees of Columbia University in the City of New York

 The Trustees of Columbia University in the City of New York is the governing board of Columbia University in New York City.
 Founded in 1754, it is sometimes referred to as the Columbia Corporation.
-The Trustees of Columbia University is a 501(c)3 and the owner of the property and real assets of the university.
+The Trustees of Columbia University is a 501(c)(3) organization and the owner of the property and real assets of the university.
 Affiliates of the university, which include Barnard College, Jewish Theological Seminary, Teachers College, and Union Theological Seminary, are separate legal entities.

 The board of trustees was originally composed of ex officio members including officials from the New York colonial government, crown officials, and various Protestant ministers from the city.
 Following the college's resuscitation following the American Revolutionary War, it was placed under the control of the Board of Regents of the University of the State of New York, and the university would finally come under the control of a private board of trustees in 1787.
 The board is notable for having administered the Pulitzer Prize from the prize's establishment until 1975.

-As of May 2025, the trustees consists of 21 members and is co-chaired by David Greenwald and Jeh Johnson.
+As of 2026, the board of trustees consists of 21 members and is co-chaired by Abigail Black Elbaum and Jeh Johnson.